Keys to Spiritual Progress: A Checklist

 Devotion is paramount.
 Without love you would lack the necessary urgency of desire to reach the divine goal.
 Love is the very essence of God.
 When consciously directed, it finds its way unerringly to its mark, and is the one thing God cannot resist.
 You may try many ways to find God, but He will elude you until you enter into, and pour forth, great love from your heart.

-Those who love God are always thinking of Him.
 You are never so busy that you can’t whisper your devotion to God mentally.
 This is the surest way to keep Him in mind in the mad rush of daily life.
-In your own language of the heart, constantly, unceasingly, whisper to Him of your eternal love, and of your burning desire to know Him.
+In the language of your heart, constantly, unceasingly, whisper to Him of your eternal love, and of your burning desire to know Him.
 The more you practice, the nearer He will be.
 By this constant practice everything eventually vanishes but God.

 7. Live in the consciousness of goodness.